3MFConsortium/spec_beamlattice/beamlattice_test.md

 Glossary terms are formatted like _this_.

-Syntax descriptions and code are formatted in `monospace.` type.
+Syntax descriptions and code are formatted in `monospace` type.

 Replaceable items, that is, an item intended to be replaced by a value, are formatted in _`monospace cursive`_ type.